Musokeking/projects/README.md

 # projects
 Python file
-This is a file containing python files
+This contains python work that s written in python 3